pete6184/KickStart_My_Chart/README.md

 # KickStart_My_Chart

 ## Requirements & Summary
 The only program this challenge required was Microsoft Excel.
-I have used Excel frequently in my life and didn't have many challenges with this assignment.
-I did need a little refresher on pivot tables and some of the functions (mainly COUNTIF), conditional formatting, and pivot tables.
-Since I have worked with all of these elements in the past they came back to my pretty quickly.

 ## Background